FTWtoday City Guide Play Banner

 Table of Contents

-From quick and easy loops around town to drives that take you to fantastic lakes and hills, our city has so many options to hit the trail.
-So lace up your hiking boots, because we’ve compiled a hiking guide for the Fort Worth area with eight routes and trails to help you plan your next adventure and experience breathtaking views.
+Even if we hit dozens of 100°+ days this summer, Fort Worth has so many options to hit the trail.
+So lace up your hiking boots, because we’ve compiled a hiking guide for the Fort Worth area with 15 routes and trails to help you plan your next adventure and experience breathtaking views.

 Note: While parks and trails may be listed as open, we recommend checking park websites before visiting for further info, current trail conditions, and the safest practices for the area.